 character is one column wide).

-See the documentation of type lexbuf
+See the documentation of type lexbuf for information about

 how the lexing engine will manage positions.